SLO42/SLO42/README.md

 Here are some ideas to get you started:
 -->

 - 🔭 I’m currently working on ...
-AssetDash and a Secret 😉
+Looking for work 😉
 - 🌱 I’m currently learning ...
-TypeScript
+Advanced React
 - 👯 I’m looking to collaborate on ...
-Anything fullstack
+React idle creation
 - 🤔 I’m looking for help with ...
-Becoming a mentor
+Getting good
 - 💬 Ask me about ...
 Node / React / Fullstack Development
 - 📫 How to reach me: ... [linkedIn](https://www.linkedin.com/in/samolive/)
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I love working with react and making full stack applications

+pssst, I Freelance... slide through.